datarisk-io/mlops_codex/docs/source/preprocessing_guide.rst

-Preprocessing database with MLOps Codex
+Preprocessing data with MLOps Codex
 =======================================

-Now you can preprocess multiples database with MLOps Codex using the the new
+Now you can preprocess multiples data with MLOps Codex using the the new preprocessing.

 With the :py:class:`mlops_codex.preprocessing.MLOpsPreprocessingAsyncV2Client` class give you the interaction between your code and our environment.